 Don’t go anywhere that you are going to get too much wind.
 Attention to weather conditions is especially important if you are taking a less enthusiastic and/or nervous family along on a charter.
 The primary objective of any family sailing adventure is to make sure that everyone has a great time and wants to go sailing again.

 Hire a skipper

-Most charter companies will not allow you to take a yacht out without a Skipper’s License.
-In addition, unless you have had some years of sailing experience, it’s not advisable to charter a yacht in unfamiliar waters on your own.
+Most charter companies will not allow you to take a yacht out without Skipper’s License.
+Besides, unless you have had some years of sailing experience, it’s not advisable to charter a yacht in unfamiliar waters on your own.
 There is no shame in having a paid crew member to help – allowing you to relax and enjoy your holiday.

 Size of a yacht

-Talk to us at European Yacht Charters about your holiday plans as we can offer helpful tips and advice.
+Talk to at European Yacht Charters about your holiday plans as we can offer helpful tips and advice drawn from many years experience in the marine industry.
 For example, we suggest bringing your kit in soft bags as they tend to be more yacht friendly.
 Soft bags are easier to stow, giving you more room on board.
 Suitcases can cause damage and wheel marks to your charter yacht and so don’t make you popular with charter companies.